pikenguyen227/ngx-imageviewer/README.md

 ## Demo

 Access a demo [here](https://emazv72.github.io/ngx-imageviewer/) or download this project and execute: `yarn && yarn start` or `npm install && npm run start` to self server it.

-## Install

-Run `yarn add @emazv72/ngx-imageviewer hammerjs` to install it and its dependency.

-> hammerjs is currently mandatory, but it will be optional in a future release.

 ## Icon Font